Penmon: Popular culture

 Penmon was featured in film when it was used (along with Snowdonia) as the setting for The Fever, a 2004 film starring Vanessa Redgrave and Angelina Jolie.
 The region was used, at the choice of a London-based production company, to represent an Eastern Europe country.
 Jolie had filmed in North Wales in 2002 for Lara Croft Tomb Raider: The Cradle of Life and had apparently been "enchanted" by the scenery.
 The scenes involving Jolie and Redgrave were shot in February 2003.
 Filming took place at the Priory and the dovecot was used to depict a deserted church.
 Extras from Gwynedd and Anglesey were also used in filming.
 Penmon Priory has also been used for the BBC programme Songs of Praise, featuring Aled Jones (who comes from Llandegfan, a village about seven miles from Penmon) and also for filming the 1960s television show Danger Man, starring Patrick McGoohan.

 In November 2020, Penmon hosted filming for the 20th series of I'm A Celebrity Get Me Out Of Here.
-The opening episode of the series showed celebrities such as Mo Farah, Jordan North and Shane Ritchie abseiling down the cliff face.
+The opening episode of the series showed celebrities such as Mo Farah, Jordan North and Shane Richie abseiling down the cliff face.